 1. Keep in mind the plan’s expiry date

 This problem is limited to term life insurance only.
-While term life insurance saves money, there is always a possibility that the insured will outlive the plan.
+While term insurance saves money, there is always a possibility that the insured will outlive the plan.
 The problem can be remedied by renewing the policy before the expiry of its term.

 Since renewal premiums can be quite high, you may be better off purchasing a plan with a relatively long term (like a 20- or 30-year term plan).